aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 #### Layout Callback to Interrupt the Layout Building

 The long-awaited layout callback has been implemented and made available to the public.
-The [IPageLayoutCallback](https://apireference.aspose.com/words/net/aspose.words.layout/ipagelayoutcallback) interface enables your application to interrupt the process of layout building for the entire document and render only the part already built.
+The [IPageLayoutCallback](https://apireference.aspose.com/words/net/aspose.words.layout/ipagelayoutcallback) interface allows your application to interrupt the process of layout building for the entire document and render only the part already built.

 #### Formatting Options